Chocolate Sauce for Ice Cream That Goes Hard – Magic Shell Recipe

 You need to properly store homemade chocolate sauce for ice cream to maintain its original texture and flavor for future uses.

-• How to Store: You should always use an airtight container if you want to store this easy homemade chocolate sauce for ice cream for around 2 weeks.
+• How to Store: You have to use an airtight container to store this easy homemade chocolate sauce for ice cream for around 2 weeks.
 Plus, I also like using glass jars as they work pretty well to preserve freshness and prevent the absorption of fridge odors.
 You can also try that.

-• Reheating Instructions: You have to warm the ice cream sauce gently on the stove over the microwave.
+• Reheating Instructions: Warm the ice cream sauce on the stove over the microwave.
 If you’re using a microwave, you need to heat it for a short interval, like 10 seconds.
 And you wanna stir that to prevent overheating.
 And if you’re using the stove, make sure the flame is low.

-• Freezing Option: If you want to store homemade chocolate sauce for ice cream long-term, freeze it for up to 3 months in small portions (I recommend an ice cube tray for easy portioning).
+• Freezing Option: Freeze it for up to 3 months in small portions (I recommend an ice cube tray for easy portioning).
 Next time you want to use it, you need to keep the sauce at room temperature for some time and then reheat it to use again.

 Nutrition Value of Your Chocolate Sauce